WHAT TO SEE IN KOENJI? IS KOENJI WORTH A VISIT? WHAT IS KOENJI FAMOUS FOR? WHERE TO EAT IN KOENJI?

 Especially since Koenji is also one of the bastions of street art culture in Tokyo, which is driven by the Koenji Mural Project, which highlights Japanese street art and graffiti artists whose works decorate the walls of the neighborhood.

-Here is a glimpse of what to expect during a visit of Koenji:
+Here is a glimpse of what to expect during a visit TO Koenji:

 WHAT IS KOENJI FAMOUS FOR?